 Engaging the community in learning is what the Carnegie Library of Pittsburgh network is all about.
 So aside from offering about a million books to Pittsburghers, they regularly offer free yoga in their many libraries.
 Though, you won’t need any cash or valid library cards to get in on power yoga in Brookline, basics in East Liberty, and even a gentle meditation in West End.
 Don’t miss any of the free yoga in a library near you — stay up to date on their events page.

 This one depends on your definition of “free”.
 Amazing Yoga (in Shadyside, South Side, Wexford, and Lawrenceville) offers a unique deal for you.
 If you help out around the studio—check in guests, light cleaning duties, and prepare the studio for the next class—you get to take the class for free.
 That’s pretty solid if you ask us.
 Learn how you can get involved in the amazing Work Exchange program here.

 When you ride a Steel City Roll, you keep your clothes on.
 That may be a good thing, considering they roll once per month all the way to November.
-Each first Monday of the month, this group of bicycling enthusiasts, leisurely riders, and first-timers gather in Market Square for a 9-15-mile jaunt through a different Pittsburgh neighborhood.
+Each first Monday of the month, this group of bicycling enthusiasts, leisurely riders, and first-timers gather in Market Square for a 9-14-mile jaunt through a different Pittsburgh neighborhood.
 Seeing the city from two wheels is something you just need to try.

 Once a month during summer months (thank goodness), Pittsburgh bicyclists can strip down to their bloomers and ride around the Burgh.
 The Pittsburgh Underwear Bike Ride pedals for fun and promotes positive self-body image, frequently parading around Lawrenceville in their delicates.
 Oh, and it’s free (not even a fine from Pittsburgh’s finest!).
-Keep up-to-date on their Facebook page for the low-down on their next ride.
+Keep up to date on their Facebook page for the lowdown on their next ride.

 events page to see if there will be a theme for the ride.